ForBio course: DNA barcoding - from sequences to species [Online]

 Working language: English

-Assignement and credits: The course is equivalent to 2 ECTS (or 3 ECTS if an additional assignment (report) is completed after the course).
-A written exam will follow the lessons at Sletvik.
+Assignement and credits: The course is equivalent to 3 ECTS.
+A written home exam (essay format) will follow the lessons.
 ForBio will provide certificates for those who successfully pass the exam.

 Find out about how to become a ForBio member/associate here.